 If you have a GPS-packing smartwatch like the Polar M600 you'll be better able to take advantage of this, not to mention, again, all the third-party options which become more useful in Wear 2.0.
 Standalone apps mean you can do a lot more without having your phone nearby.

-Apple and Google are quite similar when it comes to what you can track on their platforms, but with Android Wear it's going to come down to what the hardware itself is capable of.
+Apple and Google are quite similar when it comes to what you can track on their platforms, but with Wear OS it's going to come down to what the hardware itself is capable of.

-Apple Watch v Android Wear: Apps
+Apple Watch v Wear OS: Apps

 And that brings us neatly on to apps.
 Apple pioneered the mobile app store concept with the iPhone and of course there are a huge number of companies and developers clamouring to get their goods on the face of the Apple Watch.